 Common irritants include acids, solvents, sodium lauryl sulfate (SLS), shampoos, pesticides, and fabric softeners.
 Some common allergens include poison oak, poison ivy, nickel, balsam of Peru, latex, fragrances, and certain antibiotics.

 There are many different types of eczema with many different causes.
-We’ve only covered 3 potential causes of eczema and have been dealing largely with what causes the most common type of eczema, Atopic Dermatitis.
+We’ve only covered three potential causes of eczema and have been dealing largely with what causes the most common type of eczema, Atopic Dermatitis.
 We encourage you to take this knowledge and continue on with your own research.
 Eczema is complicated and can be incredibly frustrating to crack, but it’s not impossible!
 For more helpful information and to learn more about our personal journey with eczema, check out the additional resources below.